 - Your website has to be the center of your digital marketing universe.
 I’ve heard of people trying to use their Facebook page or other social media page as their website but that is never going to work to grow your business.
 To make sure that your website is fully prepared to handle all of its responsibilities here are some things that you’ll want to make sure are in place with your site:

 - Mobile-friendly is the standard for the web, today.
 If your site isn’t mobile-friendly, make this your #1 goal.
 Yes, it is that important.
 There are a number of ways to make your site mobile-friendly.
-For a comprehensive explanation of them, here’s a link to an article we put together explaining it.

 - Content has to be current and provide the information that your customers are coming to get.
 One of the best ways to make sure that you have the right content on your site is to brainstorm all of the typical questions that you get from customers that come into your store.
 Then, go to your site to see if you can get the answers to each question, on your site.